gradusnikov/eclipse-chatgpt-plugin/README.md

 Follow these steps to install the Assist AI plugin in your IDE:

-1. Download the latest release zip file: https://github.com/gradusnikov/eclipse-chatgpt-plugin/releases
+1. In Eclipse IDE, open *Help > Install new software*
-2. In Eclipse IDE, open *Help > Install new software*
+2. Click the *Add* button to open the "add repository" window, and input `AssistAI` as *Name* and `https://eclipse-chatgpt-plugin.lm.r.appspot.com/` as *Location*
-3. Click the *Add* button to open the "add repository" window, and set the location of the .zip file using the *Archive...* button
+3. Click *Add*
-4. Choose the .zip file as the "Repository Archive" and click *Add*
+4. Back in *Install* window, choose *AssistAI* from the  *Work with:* list
-5. Select "Assist AI" from the plugin list and proceed to the next step by clicking the *Next* button
+4. Select "Assist AI" from the plugin list and proceed to the next step by clicking the *Next* button
-6. Accept any certificate warnings (note: this is a self-signed plugin, so you will be warned about potential security risks)
+5. Accept any certificate warnings (note: this is a self-signed plugin, so you will be warned about potential security risks)

 ### Configuration